awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-domain-defaultspacesettings.md

 ## Properties<a name="aws-properties-sagemaker-domain-defaultspacesettings-properties"></a>

 `ExecutionRole`  <a name="cfn-sagemaker-domain-defaultspacesettings-executionrole"></a>
-The execution role for the space\.
+The ARN of the execution role for the space\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`